Become a humanitarian aid worker abroad

 The Finnish Red Cross does not offer internships abroad.
 The available internships of the Finnish Red Cross in Finland are posted on our website.

 The minimum requirements for the Red Cross aid worker reserve are 1) a professional degree (specified under each professional competence area) and at least three years of applicable work experience after graduation or 2) strong professional competence gained through several years of work experience suitable for international Red Cross and Red Crescent humanitarian work.
+See detailed position-specific requirements above.
 It is advisable to only apply for the aid worker reserve when the minimum requirements are met.

 Qualifications and licenses of health care professionals, such as doctors and nurses, will be verified.